DIY Drano for Toilets

 It worked!
-This all-natural DIY Drano recipe really worked.
-Not just once, but it did the trick two different times on my completely clogged toilet.
+This all-natural DIY Drano for toilets really worked.
+Not just once, but it did the trick several different times on my completely clogged toilet.
 (Yes, we have really crappy toilets–no pun intended.)

-…Never use Liquid-Plumr with other drain-cleaning products.
+“…Never use Liquid-Plumr with other drain-cleaning products.
 The bleach contained in Liquid-Plumr can react with other chemicals, such as ammonia, to create toxic vapors.
-Also, use of a plunger can be dangerous, as the product can damage skin, eyes and mucus membranes on contact…Handling lye in any form can cause chemical burns and skin damage, and ingesting it can result in permanent injury or death.
-(Source)
+Also, use of a plunger can be dangerous, as the product can damage skin, eyes and mucus membranes on contact…Handling lye in any form can cause chemical burns and skin damage, and ingesting it can result in permanent injury or death.”

 Do I want a chemical compound like that in my house, near my babies, in our water system?
 No spanks.

-The best part, besides the fact that this all-natural DIY Drano actually works, is that it only requires two CHEAP ingredients out of my kitchen cabinets.
-Check out this DIY Drano recipe my 3-year-old could make and administer to said clogged toilet…
+The best part, besides the fact that this all-natural DIY Drano for toilets actually works, is that it only requires two CHEAP ingredients out of my kitchen cabinets and perhaps a pot of boiling water.
+I know you’re curious now.

 All-Natural DIY Drano Recipe